mui/mui-x/docs/data/date-pickers/fields/fields.md

 ## DOM structure

-Before the v7.0.0 version, the field editing always happened inside a `<input />` element.
-Version v7.0.0 brings a new DOM structure that aims at improving the accessibility of the component.
-To provide a smooth migration path, both structures are supported during the v7 major, but the `<input />` approach will be removed in 2025.

-### v6: One `<input />` for all sections
+### Without accessible DOM structure

+Until version v7.0.0, the only DOM structure available consisted of an `<input />` containing the whole value:

 ```html
 <input value="MM/DD/YYYY" />
 ```

+The field component would then tweak the selected part of the input value to allow navigation across sections and edition.

+{{"demo": "BasicV6DOMStructure.js", "defaultCodeOpen": false }}

+### With accessible DOM structure

+Version v7.0.0 introduces a new DOM structure which aims at improving those accessibility problems.
-### v7: One `<span />` per section
+It is now composed of one `<span />` element per section:

 ```html
 <span>